palantus/relay/README.md

 Store an admin key in .env as ADMINKEY=myadminkey.
 It is used for admin operations like creating users.

 For every other request, you need to provide an user id and key.
-If you did not set a key for a user, it won't require it.
+If you don't set a key for a user, it won't require it.

+Notice that a "user" in this context (in many cases) won't refer to the end user.
+It will usually refer to another server, which is a user of the relay.

+User endpoints can only be created by admin, if you are wondering/worried :)

 ## API